|

 A tutorial of how to use the CytoSpec-SNNS interface is given here

-threshold for activations: threshold which defines the minimal allowed output activation.
-Activations below this threshold are
+threshold for activations values: threshold which defines the minimal allowed output activation value of the winner neuron.
+Activations

-threshold for multiple activations: threshold which defines the maximum allowed activation of the second-highest activated neuron.
+multiple activations: threshold which defines the maximum allowed activation of the second-highest activated neuron.

 image: opens the standard windows file browser.
 Please select a path and a valid SNNS result file.